 - Complications with speaking or swallowing.
 Slurring words and speaking in a lower tone of voice, as well as problems with swallowing, may be the result of nerve damage in the mouth and throat muscles, and can be more serious during times of fatigue.

 - Seizures and tremors.
 While rare, seizures can occur due to either scarring in the brain or abnormal electrical discharges.
 Tremors may be noticeable as well as a result of nerve damage.

 - Loss of hearing.
 Although another rare symptom, impacting approximately 6% of MS patients, hearing loss is frequently among the first symptoms reported.

 - Trouble with breathing.
 When chest muscles are weakened due to nerve damage, difficulties with breathing may appear.

-As the top-rated provider of home and respite care in Wilmette, Inspired Home Care is an important part of the healthcare team of our clients with multiple sclerosis, and can provide many types of assistance to those with this chronic condition.
-Email or give us a call at 847-787-7572 for a complimentary in-home assessment for more information about our compassionate care team and our experienced home and respite care in Wilmette and the surrounding communities.
+Inspired Home Care is an important part of the healthcare team of our clients with multiple sclerosis and can provide many types of assistance to those with this chronic condition.
+Email or give us a call at 847-787-7572 for a complimentary in-home assessment or for more information about our professional in home care in Barrington and the surrounding areas.